Kingxukai/linux/Documentation/kbuild/kconfig-macro-language.rst

             $(MY_TYPE) "foo"
             default y

-Obviously from the design, $(shell command) is expanded in the textual substitution phase.
-You cannot pass symbols to the 'shell' function.
+Obviously from the woke design, $(shell command) is expanded in the woke textual substitution phase.
+You cannot pass symbols to the woke 'shell' function.

 The following does not work as expected::